atelierbram/blog/source/_posts/2015-02-18-assembling.md

 ### Templating

-Besides that you can put variables in the top of your content-files as YMF another way to get data into your templates is to [store custom variables as “key-value-pairs” in an external file](http://assemble.io/docs/options-data.html), for example a JSON or YML - file.
+Besides that you can put variables in the top of your content-files as <span class="small-caps">YMF</span> another way to get data into your templates is to [store custom variables as “key-value-pairs” in an external file](http://assemble.io/docs/options-data.html), for example a <span class="small-caps">JSON</span> or <span class="small-caps">YML</span> - file.
 The way to let the javascript rendering-engine know about this file, is to link it up (as a value for `data`) in the options-section for Assemble within the Gruntfile.

 ```language-javascript